nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Listing all eateries : `list`

 _Lists out all the eateries in your `Food Guide`. <br>
-If a command such as `find` has hidden eateries from you, you can simply type `list` to view all your eateries again._
+If a command (e.g. `find`) has hidden some eateries from you, you can simply type `list` to view all your eateries again._

 **Format:** `list [-h]`